joelansbro/pipeline/README.md

 -----

-- InboundAPI
-Current startup commands:
-Celery
+runjob.py should start all related servers with their ports currently starts Flask api

-`py -m celery --app inboundAPI/celeryBroker worker --loglevel=INFO`
+`py -m celery --app celeryBroker worker --loglevel=INFO -B -s ./data/beat.schedule`

 Flask

+The inboundAPI is now currently activated via runjob.py within root, which triggers api.py:

-`py inboundAPI/api.py
+`py runjob.py`

+In the end we will want a full script (perhaps a shell script) that activates all servers and ports

 Test script